 Women from sub-Saharan Africa working in Europe experience a great deal of insecurity, as do their families back home

-Women who migrate Nigeria or Sudan to work in the UK, or from Mali or Senegal to work in France, make up a significant proportion of domestic workers, nannies, hotel housekeepers and patient care assistants.
+Women who migrate to Nigeria or Sudan to work in the UK, or from Mali or Senegal to work in France, make up a significant proportion of domestic workers, nannies, hotel housekeepers, and patient care assistants.
 These women were particularly affected by the pandemic in 2020 and were more likely to be exposed to the virus.
-As many work in what are considered “essential” industries and live in poor, often overcrowded conditions, they face a greater risk of infection too.
+As many work in what is considered “essential” industries and live in poor, often overcrowded conditions, they face a greater risk of infection too.

 Of course, the issue of remittances affects all migrant workers who have families back home, not just women.
 But women are more likely to be single parents and, in the face of economic insecurity, they are also more likely to be victims of physical violence.
 In other words, this is another area in which women are more affected.

 Many women in the UK and Europe have better job security than women in the United States, India, or immigrants from developing countries.
 Employment support schemes, short-time working options, and public services have helped to prevent the worst.
 However, the term “shecession” is also relevant in the UK, as the gender gap is widening.
 Women are more likely to see their work affected or stopped by the pandemic.
 There is also a greater chance they will opt for short-time work so they can take care of their children during lockdown when schools are closed.